seandstewart/bardly/pending/tragedies/romeo-and-juliet/uncut.md

 *Exit*

 **BENVOLIO**
-At this same ancient feast of Capulet’s
+At this same ancient feast of Capulet's
 Sups the fair Rosaline whom thou so lovest,
 With all the admired beauties of Verona:
 Go thither; and, with unattainted eye,